 A bipartisan group of senators is calling on the Trump administration to reevaluate U.S. support for Gulf allies fighting Iranian-backed Houthi rebels in Yemen amid reports of disproportionate civilian casualties.

 In a letter sent to Secretary of State Mike Pompeo on Wednesday, lawmakers raised "significant concerns" over his decision last month to certify that Saudi Arabia and the United Arab Emirates were doing enough to minimize the fatal impact of their military campaign in Yemen and complying with U.S. laws on arms sales.

-The certification is required by law every six months to allow American aircraft to refuel warplanes belonging to the Saudi-led coalition.
+The certification is required by law every 180 days to allow American aircraft to refuel warplanes belonging to the Saudi-led coalition.